 The President is elected by direct vote for a five year term.
 He appoints the Prime Minister and the First Deputy Prime Minister.
 The Parliament consists of a Senate (upper house) and the Majlis (lower house).
 There are 47 members of the Senate, 15 of whom are appointed by the President.
 The other members are popularly elected by proportional representation.
 The Majlis comprises 107 seats.
 Members are popularly elected to serve four year terms.

-President Nursultan Nazarbayev was first elected in December 1991 and has been Kazakhstan’s only President since independence.
+President Nursultan Abishuly Nazarbayev was first elected in December 1991 and has been Kazakhstan’s only President since independence.
 Prior to his election in 1991, he was Chairman of the Supreme Soviet of the Kazakh Republic within the Soviet Union.
-The current Prime Minister is Karim Massimov, who took office on 8 January 2007.
-In the Presidential election held on 3 April 2011, Nazarbayev gained over 95 per cent of the vote, an increase on the 91 per cent he gained in the last Presidential election in 2005.
+The current Prime Minister is Karim Massimov, who took office on 2 April 2014. .
+In the Presidential election held on 3 April 2011, Nazarbayev gained over 95 per cent of the vote, an increase on the 91 per cent he gained in the last Presidential election in December 2005.
 OSCE observers, whilst seeing improvement on past polls, have stated that the elections failed to meet international standards in transparency and competition in the vote.

-During the last Majlis election in January 2012 the President’s party, Nur-Otan, won 81 per cent of the vote.
+Elections in Kazakhstan are held on a national level to elect a President and the Parliament (the Upper and Lower Houses).
+Local elections for local representative bodies (Maslikhats) are also held every years.
+Federal Elections are administered by the Central Election Commission of the Republic of Kazakhstan.
+Politics in Kazakhstan is dominated by the Nur-Otan Party.
+During the last Majlis (lower house) election in January 2012 the President’s party, Nur-Otan, won 81 per cent of the vote.
 Two other parties closely aligned with Nur-Otan won seats, making this Kazakhstan’s first multi-party parliament.

 Nuclear disarmament and energy